-- "1.
-The companies of the Iberdrola Group shall provide true, proper, useful and reliable information regarding their performance and relevant conduct.
-The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the Group's companies. - 2.
-The financial information of the companies integrated within Iberdrola, and particularly the annual financial statements, shall reflect in all material respects a true and fair view of their assets, financial position and results as provided by law.
-For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the group's companies, which shall be complete, accurate and truthful. - 3.
-A lack of honesty in the communication of information from Iberdrola's boundary, whether within the Group (to professionals, subsidiaries, departments, internal bodies, and management decision-making bodies, among others) or externally (to auditors, shareholders and investors, regulatory bodies, and the media) is a breach of this Code of Ethics.
+"I. The companies of the Iberdrola Group shall provide true, proper, useful and reliable information regarding their performance and relevant conduct.
+The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the Group's companies.

+2. The financial information of the companies integrated within Iberdrola, and particularly the annual financial statements, shall reflect in all material respects a true and fair view of their assets, financial position and results as provided by law.
+For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the group's companies, which shall be complete, accurate and truthful.

+3. A lack of honesty in the communication of information from Iberdrola's boundary, whether within the Group (to professionals, subsidiaries, departments, internal bodies, and management decision-making bodies, among others) or externally (to auditors, shareholders and investors, regulatory bodies, and the media) is a breach of this Code of Ethics.
 This includes delivering incorrect information, organising it in an incorrect manner or seeking to confuse those who receive it."

-The Compliance Unit (the "Unit"), which is a collective permanent and internal body linked to the Sustainable Development Committee of Iberdrola, controls the effective operation of Iberdrola's Compliance System, with powers in the area of compliance.
+The Unit, which is a collective permanent and internal body linked to the Sustainable Development Committee of Iberdrola, controls the effective operation of Iberdrola's Compliance System, with powers in the area of compliance.
 The duties of the Unit include ensuring and coordinating the application of the Code of Ethics and of the other rules in the compliance area, and the spread of a preventive culture based on the principle of "zero tolerance" towards the commission of unlawful acts.
-It also approves the "General Compliance System Framework of the Iberdrola group", which contains the basic principles of structure and operation of the Compliance System of the companies of the Iberdrola group, as well as the duties and responsibilities of the various bodies involved.
-The Unit also evaluates and prepares an annual report on the effectiveness of the Compliance System of Iberdrola and of the companies of the Iberdrola group.
+The Unit also evaluates and prepares an annual report on the effectiveness of the compliance systems of Iberdrola and of the companies of the Iberdrola Group.
 The report is submitted to the Sustainable Development Committee, which issues its opinion and forwards it to the Board of Directors of Iberdrola.

 The Unit is also in charge of investigating grievances and potential improper activities in order to determine whether a professional of Iberdrola has acted contrary to the provisions of applicable law or the Code of Ethics, and if applicable, to submit its conclusions to the Personnel and Organisation Division for it to decide on the application of disciplinary measures in accordance with the offences and penalties system set forth in the collective bargaining agreement to which the professional belongs or in applicable labour law.
-The Compliance divisions of the other companies of the Iberdrola group perform this same function at each of them.
+The compliance units of the other companies of the Iberdrola Group perform this same function at each of them.

-Pursuant to Article F.5.1 of the Code of Ethics, directors, professionals and suppliers of the Iberdrola group's companies expressly accept the rules of conduct established therein that are applicable thereto.
+Pursuant to Article G.3.1 of the Code of Ethics, directors, professionals and suppliers of the Iberdrola Group's companies expressly accept the rules of conduct established therein that are applicable thereto.

-Pursuant to Article F.5.2 of the Code of Ethics, professionals who hereafter join or become part of the Iberdrola group's boundary and suppliers contracting with companies of the Iberdrola group shall also expressly accept the rules of conduct to which they are subject as set forth in sections D (for professionals) and E (for suppliers), respectively, of the Code of Ethics.
+Pursuant to Article G.3.2 of the Code of Ethics, professionals who hereafter join or become part of the Iberdrola Group's boundary and suppliers contracting with companies of the Iberdrola Group shall also expressly accept the rules of conduct to which they are subject as set forth in sections D (for professionals) and E (for suppliers), respectively, of the Code of Ethics.